Hackerez04/McNS/README.md

 You don't need to provide a token because it will automatically take it.

 # NOTE!
-### Remember to remove the 2fa otherwise the program will not be able to send requests using the Microsoft authentication
+### Remember to remove the 2fa otherwise the program will not be able to send requests using the Microsoft authentication.
 ### If you don't wont to disable 2fa, you can't use Microsoft auth so you have to provide manually the token for each account and update it manually every 24h.

 # Instructions